Is Community College Free? 33 States with Free Tuition in 2023

 Community college was once considered a less attractive path, but today, people see its many advantages.
-It oftentimes offers a cost-effective path to attaining a four-year degree, since students who transfer will only need to pay for two years at a four-year institution after being awarded their associate’s degree.
+It often offers a cost-effective way to attain a four-year degree, since students who transfer will only need to pay for two years at a four-year institution after being awarded their associate’s degree.
 Moreover, it makes it easier for students to stay close to home, and with many adult learners returning to school, this is highly advantageous.

 So how much does a community college education typically cost?
-Where is it free?
+And where is it free?

 Is Community College Free?

-The average annual tuition for in-district community college is $3,340 and $8,210 for out-of-state students.
+The average annual tuition for in-district community college is $3,400 and the average annual tuition for out-of-state students is $8,210.
 This excludes additional fees and costs; on average, the total cost of attendance with tuition and fees for full-time, in-district students is $3,730.
 Note that housing expenses can substantially increase this cost, though many community colleges are commuter schools.

-The costs for both two and four-year public institutions vary significantly by state and region.
+Also note that the costs for both two- and four-year public institutions vary significantly by state and region.